 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

-Note: The textbook is also available as an e-text through the CSU library or the publisher.
+Note: The textbook is also available as an e-text through the publisher.